The EJA Story

 Indeed, the concepts of Fair Trade, fair-mined, traceability and sustainability were still very much in their infancy in the jewellery world.

 EJA had a very humble beginning.
-Starting out at one end of the dining table in a rented house in Paddington in inner Brisbane, Melinda (a Gemmologist and jewellery designer) did everything except actually making the jewellery.
-At the time Melinda had one local jeweller she called on to do the makes and Benn (her life an business partner) had limited involvement with writing, strategic and moral support.
+Starting out at one end of the dining table in a rented house in Paddington in inner Brisbane, Melinda (a Gemmologist and jewellery designer) did everything except actually make the jewellery.
+At the time Melinda had one local jeweller she called on to do the makes and Benn (her life and business partner) had limited involvement with writing, strategic and moral support.

 These days EJA is still a home-based business (now based in two spare bedrooms in a rented house in Chelmer) with both Melinda and Benn working full time in it.
 They now have three manufacturing jewellers creating jewellery for them.

 EJA has seen a lot of changes in the international jewellery scene since 2007 with demand for ethically produced jewellery growing year to year.
 These days it’s easier than ever to source Fair Trade recycled and responsibly sourced precious metals, diamonds and gemstones.
 This has not only made our lives easier, but it has also meant we can deliver more of what our customers want.

 Also, we’re now seeing high end, powerhouse brands like Tiffany & Co. and Chopard taking bold steps towards being much more socially and environmentally responsible.

 It’s exciting to be a part of meaningful change in the industry.
 It’s reassuring to know that Melinda’s conviction back in the mid-2000s—that the jewellery industry could do better— is now (slowly) being taken up by larger, more ‘conventional’ jewellery companies.

 What ‘ethical’ means to us